alphagov/inside-government-admin-guide/creating-documents/preview-your-work.md

 You can use [fact check](http://alphagov.github.io/inside-government-admin-guide/workflow-content/fact-checking.html) to send preview documents (policies, publications, consultations etc) to people without Publisher accounts.
 Fact check does not currently work for organisation home pages or corporate pages.

+### Submit a document for publication

+Click the green 'Submit' button.
+Your document should be picked up by [second pair of eyes](http://alphagov.github.io/inside-government-admin-guide/workflow-content/second-pair-of-eyes.html) so it can be checked and published.